giampiportatile/PREPARE-Challenge-Phase-3/README.md

 pip install -r requirements.txt
 Using conda:

-Create a new environment and install the dependencies:
+Create a new environment from the .yaml file shared in this directory:

-conda create -n talent python=3.10 conda activate talent pip install -r requirements.txt
+conda env create --name prepare_phase2 --file=environments.yml

+## Data
 Copy the competition data into data/raw:

 train_features.csv
 train_labels.csv
 test_features.csv
 submission_format.csv

 To skip training, copy the model weights to models/model.pkl

 To use the the Jupyter notebook examples.ipynb with this environment: